 Pour the EpoxAcast 690 into the open cavity between the two pieces of reclaimed cedar.
 Be careful not to pour EpoxAcast 690 in layers more than ⅜” (0.95cm).
 Pouring excess material can cause the epoxy to overheat, which can lead to bubbles and suckback.

 For best results, pour in a thin stream and avoid splashing to help prevent air bubbles and other imperfections.
-Allow the resin to slowly flow down and level itself inside the bottom of the mold form.
+Allow the resin to slowly flow down and level itself inside the bottom of the mould form.

 Use a smaller cup or container to pour ⅜” of resin into open areas of the wood’s surface.

-Step #4 - Additional Layers of Epoxy
+Step #4 – Add Additional Layers of Epoxy

 The next step of this project is to repeat step #3.
-EpoxAcast 690 will need to be poured in layers, allowing 24 for hours for each layer to cure fully in between.
+EpoxAcast 690 will need to be poured in layers, allowing 24 hours for each layer to cure fully in between.
 Using the instructions above, mix additional batches of resin and fill the cavity in between the cedar, as well as open cavities in the table surface, ⅜” at a time.

 You should end up with 6 layers of EpoxAcast 690 in total, with the gap between the two pieces of wood completely filled.